 – Eva Wiland

 I find scrambled eggs are best made in a non-stick saucepan on the stove and finishing them off at low heat.
-If you have some bubbly handy – adding a splash adds the eggs nice and fluffy.
+If you have some bubbly handy – adding a splash makes the eggs nice and fluffy.

 1/4 cup reduced fat cooking cream